cbm4scale/CBM-IPDPS25/README.md

    - `ALPHAS=(...)`
        Include in this array the alpha values to be considered.

 ### `./scripts/compression_metrics.sh`
-This script evaluates the performance of matrix compression into the CBM format using `cbm/cbm4mm.py`.
+This script evaluates the performance of CBM's compression algorithm using `cbm/cbm4mm.py` via `benchmark/cbm_construction`.
 Specifically, it measures the time required to convert a matrix to CBM format and calculates the compression ratio relative to the CSR format for each combination of alpha values defined in the `ALPHAS=[...]` array and datasets in the `DATASETS=[...]` array.

 Upon completion, the script generates a results file named `compression_metrics_results.txt`, which records the compression time, in seconds, and the achieved compression ratio for each alpha value and dataset combination.